Leopard cat

+The leopard cat (Prionailurus bengalensis) is a small wild cat with dark spots on the tawny-coloured body and limbs.
+It has two dark stripes running from the eyes to the ears and smaller white streaks running from the eyes to the nose, and two to four rows of elongated spots along its back.
+Its tail is about half the size of its head-to-body length.

-The leopard cat (Prionailurus bengalensis) is a small wild cat native to continental South, Southeast, and East Asia.
+The leopard cat is native to continental South, Southeast and East Asia.
+It inhabits tropical evergreen rainforests, subtropical deciduous and coniferous forests up to an elevation of 4474 m in the Himalayas.
 Since 2002 it has been listed as Least Concern on the IUCN Red List as it is widely distributed although threatened by habitat loss and hunting in parts of its range.

-Historically, the leopard cat of continental Asia was considered the same species as the Sunda leopard cat.
-As of 2017, the latter is recognised as a distinct species, with the taxonomic name Prionailurus javanensis.

-Leopard cat subspecies differ widely in fur colour, tail length, skull shape and size of carnassials.
-Archaeological evidence indicates that the leopard cat was the first cat species domesticated in Neolithic China about 5,000 years ago in Shaanxi and Henan Provinces.